Mehtab (actress): Personal life

-Mehtab a Muslim, married Sohrab Modi, a Parsi, on 28 April 1946, her birthday.
+Mehtab, a Muslim, married Sohrab Modi, a Parsi, on 28 April 1946, her birthday.
 According to Mehtab, the marriage was not approved of by Modi's family.
 This was Mehtab's second marriage and she had an eight-year-old son Ismail, from the previous marriage to her first co-star Ashraf Khan.
 Her condition for marrying Modi was that her son, Ismail, stay with them.
 Modi talked the situation over with her ex-husband, regarding Ismail, who then lived with Mehtab and Modi following their marriage.
-Modi was twenty years older at 46 years and had just finished his relationship with Naseem Banu.
-Mehtab and Modi had one child together called Mehelli, who they brought up as a Parsi.
-Sohrab Modi died on 28 January 1984, at the age of 85 years.
-Mehtab died on 10 April 1997 in Mumbai, Maharashtra and was buried at the Bada Qabrastan, Marine Lines, Mumbai.
+Modi was 16 years older than her and was then 48 years old; he also had just finished his relationship with Naseem Banu.
+Mehtab and Modi had one child together called Mehelli Modi, who they brought up as a Parsi.
+Sohrab Modi died on 28 January 1984, at the age of 86 years.
+Mehtab died on 10 April 1997, 18 days before her 84th birthday, in Mumbai, Maharashtra and was buried at the Bada Qabrastan, Marine Lines, Mumbai.